Everything on a webpage has a purpose

 And by this we mean, again we mean no strategy or art direction on mobile whatsoever.

 These days, when you build a website, you want to take a mobile-first approach.
 It's a lot easier to "scale up" your content and add extras for the bigger screens than it is to try to scale down your content for mobile.

 Like those typical big "hero banners" we wrote about earlier, we've seen mobile designs that simply scale them down to mobile size.
-It looks about as great as it sounds—1000px banner with 12 pixel type scaled down to less than 320 px on mobile.
-Don't you just love reading 5 pixel type?
+It looks about as great as it sounds—a 1000px banner with 12-pixel type scaled down to less than 320 px on mobile.
+Don't you just love reading 5-pixel type?
 Yet this is what passes for some "agency" design these days.